 MIDN Rudie Joined the Sea Cadets as a Midshipman in January 2022.
 He had been part of the Battleship Utah unit for 7 years and achieved the rank of Chief Petty Officer, the highest rank possible within the program.
 MIDN Rudie decided to rejoin the program because of his recognition of how the program shaped his development and his interest in imparting that knowledge with other young people.
 In particular, he is keen to share his experience in regards to tactical medical, honors and ceremonies.
-MIDN Rudie works as a heavy equipment operator and resides in Logan, Utah.
+MIDN Rudie works as a lead framer and resides in Logan, UT.

 Education Services Officer Marc Russon

 LT Marc Russon started volunteering in the Sea Cadet Program in 2015.
 He started as an Instructor in the Battleship Utah unit, helping with administrative duties and developing curriculum.
 He then served as Commanding Officer of the Squadron for 3 years.
 In addition, he developed a summer Advanced Training aviation course that has been offered annually since 2016.
 He earned national recognition with two awards in 2021: Officer of the Year for the region and the Nicholas Brango Award for Inspirational Leadership.
 He worked as a civilian military communications engineer for 35 years before retiring in 2018 as the Director for Emerging Technology for L3 Communications.
 He is married with two young adult children.

 Cindy Cannon, Auxiliary